bkesterbyld/maroon-potato/src/pages/usecases.md

-          Once in Above's environment, you can create new aggregations and views of that data, run analytics and syndicate copies out to other teammates, colleagues and partner.
+          Once in Above's environment, you can create new aggregations and views of that data, run analytics and syndicate syncrhonized copies out to other teammates, colleagues and partner.
 You set the logic and rules for how data gets updated and synced all without coding.
-And businesspeople can login to view data, or subsets of data in a read-only mode, greatly helping with requirements collaboration, and reducing everyone's workload.
+And businesspeople can login to view data, or subsets of data in a read-only mode—greatly helping with requirements collaboration and project efficiency.
         video_embed_html: ''
         media_position: left
         media_width: sixty